 The Hobgoblin’s hat leads to adventure

 In the Finn Family Moomintroll story, Moomintroll, Sniff and Snufkin find the Hobgoblin’s hat on mountain near Moominvalley.
 The magical hat changes the appearance of things: egg shells thrown into the hat become clouds and the Moomins begin to fly with them.
-The hat belongs to the Hobgoblin, who lives on the Moon and rides with a black, flying leopard between the planets, searching for the world’s biggest jewel.
+The hat belongs to the Hobgoblin, who rides with a black, flying leopard between the planets, searching for the world’s biggest jewel.
 He sees Thingumy and Bob’s ruby from space and wants it.
 In order to obtain the ruby, the Hobgoblin uses his magical powers to grant others’ wishes .
 The adventure has a happy ending: Thingumy and Bob as well as the magician each get their own rubies.
 In the end, Moominmamma throws a party, and everybody joins in to celebrate.

 Presale at Tampere Art Museum

 The Moominvalley art mug is in presale at the Moomin museum 9th May onwards and soon after that in retailers.
 It is available until the end of 2017.